Koestler Arts

-Koestler Arts (formerly The Koestler Trust) is a charity which helps ex-offenders, secure patients and detainees in the UK to express themselves creatively.
+Koestler Arts (formerly The Koestler Trust) is a charity that helps ex-offenders, secure patients and detainees in the UK to express themselves creatively.
 It promotes the arts in prisons, secure hospitals, immigration centres and in the community, encouraging creativity and the acquisition of new skills as a means to rehabilitation.
-The Koestler awards were founded in 1962 and the organisation became a charitable trust in 1969 following a bequest from the British-Hungarian author, Arthur Koestler.
+The Koestler Awards were founded in 1962 and the organisation became a charitable trust in 1969 following a bequest from the British-Hungarian author, Arthur Koestler.

 Koestler's prison experience

 Koestler had been detained in three jails in separate countries.
 In Spain, he was sentenced to death in 1936 for espionage under Francisco Franco's regime.
 He witnessed many executions, and was held in solitary confinement.
 He was arrested in France a few years later and held in the Le Vernet Internment Camp for subversion.
 He was released and fled to England, where he was held at Pentonville as a suspected illegal immigrant.